openclimatefix/Satip/README.md

 ## Running in Production

-The live service uses `app.py` as the entrypoint for running the live data download for OCF's forecasting service, and has a few configuration options.
+The live service uses `app.py` as the entrypoint for running the live data download for OCF's forecasting service, and has a few configuration options, configurable by command line argument or environment variable.

-`--api-key` is the EUMETSAT API key
+`--api-key` or `API_KEY` is the EUMETSAT API key

-`--api-secret` is the EUMETSAT API secret
+`--api-secret` or `API_SECRET` is the EUMETSAT API secret

-`--save-dir` is the top level directory to save the output files, a `latest` subfolder will be added to that directory to contain the latest data
+`--save-dir` or `SAVE_DIR` is the top level directory to save the output files, a `latest` subfolder will be added to that directory to contain the latest data

-`--history` is the amount of history timesteps to use in the `latest.zarr` files
+`--history` or `HISTORY` is the amount of history timesteps to use in the `latest.zarr` files

-`--db-url` is the URL to the database to save to when a run has finished
+`--db-url` or `DB_URL` is the URL to the database to save to when a run has finished

-`--use-rescaler` tells whether to rescale the satellite data to between 0 and 1 or not when saving to disk.
+`--use-rescaler` or `USE_RESCALER` tells whether to rescale the satellite data to between 0 and 1 or not when saving to disk.
 Primarily used as backwards compatibility for the current production models, all new training and production Zarrs should use the rescaled data.

 ## Testing